stevomatthews/srt-work/lib-srt-utils_README.md

 ### rename_folders.py

 This script helper is designed to move experiment results from subfolders to a root folder corresponding to a particular experiment.
-Run
+Run this command to get a full description, example of execution, and the list of options:

 ```
 venv/bin/python -m scripts.rename_folders --help
 ```

-to get a full description, example of execution, and the list of options.

 [RETURN TO TOP](#lib-srt-utils)